Symptoms of Ebola Virus Disease

 • Sore throat and mild diarrhea

-Incubation Period and Initial Differences
+Incubation Period and Early Differentiation

 Common Symptoms

-Symptoms in the moderate to severe stages gradually manifest, including:
+Moderate to severe symptoms gradually manifest, including:

-• Persistent high fever (body temperature may reach above 40°C)
+• Persistent high fever (sometimes exceeding 40°C)

 • Abdominal pain, chest pain, and difficulty breathing